 1. Blue Monogram

 One of the most popular modern resume styles, Blue Monogram uses a splash of color to draw the reader’s attention to section headers.
-The blue makes it easy for recruiters to clock all key sections — summary, work history, skills and education — at a glance.
-It’s clean, easy to read and anything but boring.
+The blue makes it easy for recruiters to absorb all key sections—summary, work history, skills, and education—at a glance.
+It’s clean, easy to read, and anything but boring.

 The perfect resume for candidates who: